filipeoliveira05/newwords/README.md

   - [ ] **Time Sprint:** A fast-paced mode: "How many words can you answer in 60 seconds?"
   - [ ] **Complete the Phrase:** A sentence appears with a blank space in which the user must insert a word with the appropriate meaning.
   - [ ] **Matching Game:** A classic mode where users match words to their definitions from two columns.
+  - [ ] **Combine Lists variant:** A similar mode to the normal Combine Lists but with a clock counting down (correct combinations add seconds) and combos (points multiplier that leads to higher xp in the end)

 - [ ] 🏆 **Shareable Milestones:** When a user unlocks an important achievement or reaches a new level, generate a beautiful, shareable image for social media to encourage sharing and organic growth.
 - [ ] ⬅️ ➡️ **Tinder-Style Review:** Implement a fast and fluid swipe-right/swipe-left interface for flashcard review, making practice sessions more engaging.